 Plan for Things To Go Wrong

 As much as you don’t want to believe it will happen to you…it will.
-Something may go wrong in the trip and you’ll be stranded or have your luggage lost or miss a flight.
-There are a few things you can do to plan for that and make your ‘wrong time’ a little easier.
+Something may go wrong in the trip and you’ll be stranded.
+Here are a few ‘what to do when things go wrong flying tips’; there are a few things you can do to plan for that and make your ‘wrong time’ a little easier.

 Take Pictures of Your Suitcases